boltops-tools/lono/docs/_reference/lono-cfn-status.md

 ## Description

-Shows the current status for the stack.
+Shows current status of stack.

 Shows the status of the stack.
 If the stack is in progress then tail the status and provide live updates.